 But wait,… new information has entered the equation.

 With the hallway light now illuminating the situation you can now see that the deadly snake you were about to end, was nothing more than the garden hose your son had hid, instead of taking it to backyard like he was asked.
 In effect, the light in the hallway was able to literally shine the light of wisdom and understanding on the situation.
 With this new understanding of the situation the pounding fear you were feeling was instantly replaced with the peace that only wisdom can provide.

 With the Covid-19 virus circling the globe right now, it is bringing our own deepest fear into focus… our own mortality.

 The one unknown that we can never know.
 The subject that most people choose to never think about.
 Now, the current facts state that the vast majority of people infected with the virus will have only mild symptoms that will not require medical intervention.
 However, as with all things in life, there are no guarantees.
 Once again the dreaded unknown creeps back in the equation.
 This might just be a good time to address the giant ignorant orange elephant in the room (ya, i said it!)
 What I mean is, what do we actually believe happens when we die.

 I know this may feel like a massive philosophical topic to take on with all that is going on right now.
 But it may just be the remedy too much of which ails you mentally and emotionally.
 I look at it this way, you basically have three options in this situation.

-1. You ignore the root of your fears and continue to live in denial, thereby perpetuating and exacerbating the mental and emotion damage you do to yourself on a daily basis.
+1. You ignore the root of your fears and continue to live in denial, thereby perpetuating and exacerbating the mental and emotional damage you do to yourself on a daily basis.

 2. You focus on mitigating the symptoms, through distractions like work, Netflix and exercise or numbing agents such as alcohol and weed.
 This option also perpetuates the problem while creating new, possibly destructive coping mechanisms.